-A passion for the English language and an appreciation of the transferable skills an English degree would give him lead Scott to UCLan, and set him on the road to holding political office and becoming an award winning author.
+A passion for the English literature and an appreciation of the transferable skills an English Literature degree would give him lead Scott to UCLan, and set him on the road to holding political office and becoming an award-winning author.

 “I have very happy memories of my time at UCLan,” said Scott.
-“Initially I was unhappy about going away to University, but as soon as I got to Preston it was great fun.
-I remember a friendly place with a great atmosphere, whilst the course itself was academically fulfilling and I gained a great deal from it.
-Reading, interpreting and discussing a wide range of texts really developed my written and oral communication and analytical abilities - skills which are important in almost any job.”
+“Initially I was unhappy about going away to University but as soon as I got to Preston it was great fun and academically fulfilling.”

 Reflecting on his time at UCLan, Scott commented: “I learnt to look after myself and it certainly broadened my view of the world.
 Perhaps most importantly, it fired my intellectual curiosity which is very valuable, especially when you’re working in areas of complex political policy.”